 In many cases, non-surgical treatment can be used.
 Depending on your needs, however, minimally invasive shoulder repair surgery may be a better option.
 Dr. Tuvi Mendel, our experienced orthopaedic surgeon, is extensively trained in the most advanced techniques and technology available.
 He can help you determine the most effective procedure to optimally restore comfort and function.

 Many popular sports and recreational activities, such as golf, tennis, and racquetball, can lead to shoulder pain, often as a result of degeneration of the tendon (tendinosis).
 In the past, non-surgical treatment was the only effective approach available to address this concern.
 If these methods proved unhelpful, patients had limited options.
-With the TENEX Health TX® technique, however, our extensively trained orthopaedic surgeon, Tyson, Cobb, MD, can offer a minimally invasive solution.
+With the TENEX Health TX® technique, however, our extensively trained orthopaedic surgeons can offer a minimally invasive solution.
 The innovative TENEX Health TX® technology can also reduce downtime, post-operative discomfort, and the likelihood of needing a follow-up procedure.